haoran119/c-cpp/学习笔记之C-C++/README.md

     * std::unique_ptr
         * The semantics of std::unique_ptr is that it is the sole owner of a memory resource.
 A std::unique_ptr will hold a pointer and delete it in its destructor (unless you customize this, which is the topic of another post).
         * Note that std::unique_ptr is the preferred pointer to return from a factory function.
 Indeed, on the top of taking care of handling the memory, std::unique_ptr wraps a normal pointer and is therefore compatible with polymorphism.
+        * But since you are the owner, you are allowed to safely modify the pointed to object, and the rest of the design should take this into account.
+If you don’t want this to happen, the way to express it is by using a unique_ptr to const:
+        ```c++
+        std::unique_ptr<const House> buildAHouse(); // for some reason, I don't want you
+                                                    // to modify the house you're being passed
+        ```
+        * To ensure that there is only one unique_ptr that owns a memory resource, std::unique_ptr cannot be copied.
+The ownership can however be transferred from one unique_ptr to another (which is how you can pass them or return them from a function) by moving a unique_ptr into another one.
+        * A move can be achieved by returning an std::unique_ptr by value from a function, or explicitly in code:
+        ```c++
+        std::unique_ptr<int> p1 = std::make_unique(42);
+        std::unique_ptr<int> p2 = move(p1); // now p2 hold the resource
+                                               and p1 no longer hold anything
+        ```
+    * Raw pointers
+        * For now I only want to focus on what raw pointers and references express in code: `raw pointers and references represent access to an object, but not ownership`.
+In fact, this is the default way of passing objects to functions and methods:
+        * `void renderHouse(House const& house);`
+        * This is particularly relevant to note when you hold an object with a unique_ptr and want to pass it to an interface.
+You don’t pass the unique_ptr, nor a reference to it, but rather a reference to the pointed to object:
+        ```c++
+        std::unique_ptr<House> house = buildAHouse();
+        renderHouse(*house);
+        ```
+    * std::shared_ptr
+        * `A single memory resource can be held by several std::shared_ptrs at the same time`.
+The shared_ptrs internally maintain a count of how many of them there are holding the same resource, and when the last one is destroyed, it deletes the memory resource.
+        * Therefore std::shared_ptr allows copies, but with a reference-counting mechanism to make sure that every resource is deleted once and only once.
+        * At first glance, std::shared_ptr looks like the panacea for memory management, as it can be passed around and still maintain memory safety.
+        * But std::shared_ptr should not be used by default, for several reasons:
+            * Having several simultaneous holders of a resource makes for a more complex system than with one unique holder, like with std::unique_ptr.
+Even though an std::unique_ptr doesn’t prevent from accessing and modifying its resource, it sends a message that it is the priviledged owner of a resource.
+For this reason you’d expect it to centralize the control of the resource, at least to some degree.
+            * Having several simultaneous holders of a resource makes thread-safety harder,
+            * It makes the code counter-intuitive when an object is not shared in terms of the domain and still appears as “shared” in the code for a technical reason,
+            * It can incur a performance cost, both in time and memory, because of the bookkeeping related to the reference-counting.
+        * One good case for using std::shared_ptr though is when objects are `shared in the domain`.
+Using shared pointers then reflects it in an expressive way.
+Typically, the nodes of a graphs are well represented as shared pointers, because several nodes can hold a reference to one other node.
+    * std::weak_ptr
+        * std::weak_ptrs can hold a reference to a shared object along with other std::shared_ptrs, but they don’t increment the reference count.
+This means that if no more std::shared_ptr are holding an object, this object will be deleted even if some weak pointers still point to it.
+        * For this reason, a weak pointer needs to check if the object it points to is still alive.
+To do this, it has to be copied into to a std::shared_ptr:
+        ```c++
+        void useMyWeakPointer(std::weak_ptr<int> wp)
+        {
+            if (std::shared_ptr<int> sp = wp.lock())
+            {
+                // the resource is still here and can be used
+            }
+            else
+            {
+                // the resource is no longer here
+            }
+        }
+        ```
+        * A typical use case for this is about `breaking shared_ptr circular references`.
+Consider the following code:
+        ```c++
+        struct House
+        {
+            std::shared_ptr<House> neighbour;
+        };

+        std::shared_ptr<House> house1 = std::make_shared<House>();
+        std::shared_ptr<House> house2 = std::make_shared<House>();;
+        house1->neighbour = house2;
+        house2->neighbour = house1;
+        ```
+        * None of the houses ends up being destroyed at the end of this code, because the shared_ptrs points into one another.
+But if one is a weak_ptr instead, there is no longer a circular reference.
+        * Another use case pointed out by this answer on Stack Overflow is that weak_ptr can be used to `maintain a cache`.
+The data may or may not have been cleared from the cache, and the weak_ptr references this data.

 #### [std::unique_ptr](https://en.cppreference.com/w/cpp/memory/unique_ptr)